 When you dropship on Amazon, you are selling pre-existing products from suppliers, as mentioned above.
 Since there is no manufacturing involved, you can easily find products to sell that customers want.
 You can also automate this process with a product research tool to see how well certain items are selling so you can get in on it.

-Caveats to Dropshipping on Amazon
+Challenges With Dropshipping on Amazon

 Aside from having to comply with Amazon’s dropshipping policy and all the other regulations of selling on the platform, here are a few other disadvantages to consider.